fatmagulergani/random-date-generator-qa/DAS QA Challenge/README.md

 ---

-## 📸 Evidence
+## 📸 Evidence / Screenshots

-Screenshots for all critical and high severity bugs are included in the `/screenshots` folder.
+All bug evidence screenshots are located here:
+ManualTesting/Screenshots/
+Each bug in BugReport.md includes direct image references.

 ---